• Home

 Ron has been recognized by Miami as a Distinguished Educator and was given the Effective Educator Award by the Alumni Association.
 In addition to serving on the cabinet of the President of the university as the Vice President for Diversity and Inclusion, Ron was also the Faculty Athletic Representative.

-Dr. Tilles is a Business Analyst at Veeam Software and an Educational Leader.
-She is a graduate of Florida A&M University.
-Her research interests revolve around minority inequalities in education and technology.
+Dr. Tilles is a Business Analyst at Veeam Software and an accomplished Educational Leader with a passion for advancing equity in education and technology.
+A proud graduate of Florida A&M University, her research focuses on addressing minority inequalities within education and STEM disciplines.

-Dr. Tilles participated as a panel member and presenter at the 2017 Florida Agricultural & Mechanical University Graduate Appreciation Week.
-She co-authored the article A Review of the Literature on the Barriers Faced by Black Males and Female Undergraduates Enrolled in STEM Disciplines, which was awarded first prize at the 2017 National Association of African American Studies and Affiliates National Conference in Dallas, TX.
+She has presented at national conferences and co-authored award-winning research, including A Review of the Literature on the Barriers Faced by Black Males and Female Undergraduates Enrolled in STEM Disciplines, which earned first prize at the 2017 National Association of African American Studies and Affiliates National Conference.

 Along with individual Board member’s responsibilities, the NEEC Board of Directors is responsible for the overarching tasks designed to set forth criteria by which the board may periodically review the Coalition, its performance, and ensure measures of accountability.